 But we’re not just here for the cosmetic benefits, right?
 We don’t just want to look damn good, we’re also performance oriented.
 I will show you how to get the best of both worlds.
-In this article I will lay out specifically how to get a set of abs worthy of Mount Olympus.
+In this article, I will lay out specifically how to get a set of abs that would make Michelangelo proud.

 “How many sit-ups and crunches until my 6-pack arrives?”

 How do you chisel out a statuesque midsection?
 Stop wasting your time doing endless crunches and worthless “abdominal toning” workouts.
 You cannot spot-reduce the fat in your belly area (or any area of your body for the matter).

 While proper core-training undoubtedly provides athletic benefits, it can’t get you the Hollywood midsection you so desire.
 If you want to get ripped you need to get your diet in check.
 Reduce the amount of body-fat you’re carrying and you will “get abs”.
 Sauna belts and ab-trainers won’t cut it.